-The difficulty of obtaining municipal/metropolitan-level and comparable across the benchmarks data has sometimes conditioned the choice of the variables, compared to those which would have ideally given the whole picture of the phenomenon.
+The difficulty of obtaining data at the municipal/metropolitan-level and comparable across benchmarks has sometimes conditioned the choice of the variables, compared to those which would have ideally given the whole picture of the phenomenon.

 Each chapter features several dimensions: to the 15 chapters correspond a total of 74 dimensions, each summarizing 3 variables carefully selected by the Steering Committee based on relevance to the phenomenon investigated, robustness and possibility of updates over time.

-For each dimension a synthetic score is computed as the average of the three indicators, in turn indexed on the average of the compared cities.
+For each dimension the synthetic score is the average of the three variables, in turn indexed on the average of the compared cities.
 It follows that in a specific dimension any given city obtains a synthetic score equal to 1 if it performs exactly as the average of the benchmarks considered, higher than 1 if it performs above average, and, vice versa, less than 1 if it performs below average.

-This framework of analysis centred on international comparison does not hold for one chapter only: "PA and citizens" exclusively considers data from Comune di Milano without a direct comparison with other cities, to analyse in detail a complex-to-measure phenomenon without losing the homogeneity and the granularity of the indicators.
+This framework of analysis centred on international comparison does not hold for one chapter only: "PA and citizens" exclusively considers data by Comune di Milano without comparing to other cities in order to analyse in detail a complex-to-measure phenomenon without losing the homogeneity and the granularity of the indicators.

 The main strength of the Milano Scoreboard lies in its technical-scientific setting.
-It comes to light thanks to the discussion and the synthesis of the main Research Centres and experts of the Milano area, that integrate complementary knowledge and skills to build a comprehensive quantitative knowledge base of the city.
+It results from the discussion and the synthesis of the main Research Centres and experts of Milano, that integrate complementary knowledge and skills to build a comprehensive quantitative knowledge base of the city.

-Another qualifying and particularly innovative element is that about half of the indicators collected are yet unpublished, being the result of ad hoc elaborations or of queries from databases by private entities that have agreed to collaborate on the project by sharing their know-how: Cushman & Wakefield, EY, Fondazione Fiera Milano, Mastercard, Vodafone, Voices from the Blogs.
+Another qualifying and particularly innovative element is that about half of the indicators collected are original, being outcome of ad hoc elaborations or database queries by private entities that have agreed to share their know-how and collaborate on the project: Cushman & Wakefield, EY, Fondazione Fiera Milano, Mastercard, Voices from the Blogs.